ldynia/git-workshop/readme.md

 ```

 ## Git local repository
-**Git repository** is a **.git** folder located in yours project directory.
+**Git repository** is a **.git** folder located within yours project directory.
 The **.git** folder is a hidden directory that contains git's files -Git files track changes to all files within your project.

-Let's create our first project and within the project we will create git repository.
+Let's create our first project and within the project we will create our first Git repository.
 We will refer to this repository as a **local repository** -because it will reside locally on our machine.

 ```shell
 # create git-workshop directory